 Throughout his career, Young Guru has earned his reputation as one of the most renowned recording and mixing engineers in music today.
 Having worked with artists such as Jay-Z, Beyonce, Drake, and Kanye West, Young Guru has received several Grammy nominations for his works and collaborations.

 Fast forward to now with the ever-growing world of online education outlets, Guru has decided offer his skills, secrets and vast amounts of industry knowledge in the form of several Skillshare courses.

 This online Skillshare class is made up of four sections, which include exclusive videos and materials broken up into the following lessons:

-- Determining Levels – how to arrange levels in accordance with the artist’s vision for the song
+Determining Levels – how to arrange levels according to the artist’s vision for the song

 Education & Bass Online’s content is best-suited for the modern bass music producer, as a large portion of the course content is geared towards UK drum and bass and dubstep.

 There are two components to the site: the free area and the paid members area.
 We suggest that you trawl through the myriad of free content on their platform first to get an idea of what they’re about.

 The lectures are also delivered by some of the most prominent figures in the scene, such as Nomine/Outrage, Leon Switch, Nurve, Occult, LSN and DubApe to name a few.

 The course content is a good balance of exploring native plugins (geared mostly towards Ableton, Logic & Cubase), but there are also a handful of courses that explore some popular, paid VSTs such as Omnisphere, Massive and Serum.